 The nucleus holds the cell’s DNA, which is kind of like the constitution or set of rules for the cell.
 This DNA holds the instructions for making everything the cell needs.
 When the cell needs to build something, like a protein, the DNA in the nucleus has the blueprint for it.

-These blueprints are sent out from the nucleus to the rest of the cell through tiny molecules called messenger RNA.
-You can think of this RNA as diplomats or messengers who take the government’s orders and bring them to the citizens – or in this case, to the ribosomes, which are like the factories where proteins are made.
+The nucleus sends out these blueprints to the rest of the cell through tiny molecules called messenger RNA.
+You can think of this RNA as diplomats or messengers who take the government’s orders and bring them to the citizens.
+In this case, they deliver orders to the ribosomes, which act as the factories that make proteins.

 So, the nucleus, in a way, is the cell’s command center.
 It holds the cell’s genetic material and gives orders to the rest of the cell on how to function and what to build.
 Without the nucleus, the cell wouldn’t know what to do, and it couldn’t survive.
 It’s like a country without a government – there would be no rules or structure, and things would quickly descend into chaos.